 Be aware that ferries currently have capacity restrictions to ensure safe physical distancing between passengers.
 If a ferry has reached capacity, you will need to wait for the next service with available capacity.
 If you are visiting on a weekday, avoid travelling during the morning and afternoon peak period.
 For travel on weekends, be mindful that ferries are typically busiest on weekends, especially Sundays.
 Consider these factors when planning your trip and allow for extra travel time.
 For further information, including ferry timetables and COVID-19 travel advice, visit the Transport NSW website.

 Woolwich Wharf will be closed for upgrades from mid-June.
 Ferry services will relocate to a temporary wharf at Clarkes Point (also known as the Deckhouse Wharf) during this period.

-The Harbour Trust has launched online initiatives to help visitors – and the wider Australian community – to stay connected with extraordinary places on Sydney Harbour, including Cockatoo Island.
+The Harbour Trust has launched four online initiatives to help visitors – and the wider Australian community – to stay connected with extraordinary places on Sydney Harbour, including Cockatoo Island.